 And many others.

-has collected data indicating that each of these schemes, alone, cause billions of dollars in revenue losses for telecom companies each year:
+indicating that each of these schemes, alone, cause billions of dollars in revenue losses for telecom companies each year:

 - $5bn in losses caused by International Revenue Share Fraud (IRSF) each year